Image

 • Did you refuse a breath or blood test?

-The outcome of an administrative hearing depends on your driving history in Benton and across Missouri:
+The consequences of an administrative hearing suspension depend on your record in Benton, MO and beyond:

 With 40+ years of experience and 10,000+ cases successfully handled in Benton and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Benton, MO today to discuss your case and protect your driving future.

-If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Benton, MO.
-To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
-After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like:
+If your driving privilege is suspended, revoked, or denied, you may be eligible for a Limited Driving Privilege (LDP) in Benton, MO.
+You will most likely need to have an SR-22 insurance form on file and an Ignition Interlock Device (IID) installed on your vehicle.
+If granted after 30 days following your 15-day administrative hearing period, the LDP allows you to drive in specific situations, such as:

 The LDP application process in Missouri can be complex, but working with an experienced Benton, MO DWI attorney can help you regain your driving privileges as quickly as possible.

-Why You Need a Benton, MO DWI Administrative Hearing Lawyer
+Why You Need a Relentless DWI Administrative Hearing Lawyer in Benton, MO

 Having a skilled DWI administrative hearing attorney in Benton, MO can make the difference between keeping your license and facing a suspension.
 Our DWI/DUI defense lawyers know how to challenge procedural errors and legal flaws in your Benton, MO case, and if the DOR fails to prove even one of the above required elements, your suspension can be overturned.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Benton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)
+(This is why our Benton, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as law enforcement only conducts these tests to establish probable cause.)

 • Testing machine must function within state’s precise limits regarding temperature and accuracy